dermalogicalearning/api-docs/api_docs.md

-# API SPEC
+# DLA API Specifications

-The following API endpoints will be used to integrate class registration information between the Dermalogica Learning App (DLA) and Dermalogica's legacy education systems (V2 in the US, and DES in subsidiary markets).
+The following API endpoints will be used to integrate class registration information between DLA and our legacy education systems (V2, DES).

 DLA will offer features for both online learning and conventional learning in the classroom.
 As such, the API will need to reflect class bookings from both concepts.

-Notes:

 All calls are made using POST method.
 Using GET method will return 405 status.
 All endpoints that accept JSON data return the following in case JSON is invalid:

 HTTP status 400